billg-splunk/javashop-otel/README.md

 # Debugging 101, the Line by Line method

 Without anything to go on other than "BAD FUNCTION", a Developer must then look at code visually line by line to find and fix the problem.
+To make this worse, Functions, call Functions and it can get very messy in bad code scenarios.

 We will do the visual inspection mehtod next.